School Counseling Degree Programs

 Answer: In order to become a school counselor, you will typically need to have a master’s degree in school counseling, pass your state’s required exams for school counselor certification, and apply for a credential or license before you can begin applying for school counselor jobs.
 School counselor requirements by state will vary, so it’s best to check with your state board of education for current school counselor qualifications.

 Question: How long does it take to become a school counselor?

 Answer: To become a school counselor, you should plan to complete at least six years of formal education – four years for your bachelor’s degree and two years for your master’s degree.
 Studying part-time will lengthen the amount of time it takes to earn these degrees.
 After graduating from a master’s in school counseling program, you will typically be eligible to sit for your state’s qualifying exams right away.
 Once you receive your test results, you can apply for your credential (note in some states, you must apply for a credential before you can receive permission to test).
 Some states, such as Texas and New York, also require supervised work experience before qualifying for a license, which can take additional time.

 Question: How do I become a school counselor in a college or university setting?

 Answer: School counselors who work with adults (ages 18 and up) on college and university campuses are usually licensed as mental health counselors.
 However, pursuing a dual degree program that leads to licensure as a mental health counselor as well as licensure or certification as a school counselor can be good preparation for this career track.

-*The American Psychological Association (APA) only accredits PhD programs, while CACREP accredits both master’s and PhD programs.
+*The APA only accredits PhD programs, while CACREP accredits both master’s and PhD programs.